MR RESCUE

 - Study Type

-- Multicenter, randomized, controlled trial with imaging stratification
+- Phase 2b, multicenter, randomized, controlled, open-label (blinded outcome) trial with imaging stratification

 - Randomization